Verplanck's Point: Troop Review

 "As the intention of drawing out the troops tomorrow is to compliment his Excellency the Count de Rochambeau; The troops as he passes them shall pay him the honors due the commander in chief," adding with typical attention to detail, "On this occasion the tallest men are to be in the front rank."

 Trumbull painting

 John Trumbull painted a full-length oil portrait of Washington at Verplanck's Point, and gifted it to Martha Washington.
 Based on its success he produced a much larger work scaled up to nearly four times its size for the City of New York, George Washington, substituting Evacuation Day of New York City in 1783 as its backdrop for departing French commander-in-chief General Rochambeau's review of Washington's Continental Army troops on September 14, 1782.

+Historical markers and commemorative plaques

+Historical markers and commemorative plaques in Cortlandt Waterfront Park on Riverview Avenue include "Fort Lafayette" plaque marking the location of the fort captured by the British in 1779, "In Grateful Remembrance" marker dedicated to American and French soldiers who crossed the Hudson River at King’s Ferry in 1781, "Washington at Verplanck’s Point" marker highlighting the 1782 grand encampment of the Continental Army where Washington greeted the French army following the victory at Yorktown, and multiple interpretive signs detailing the events related to the crucial King's Ferry crossing.